mikehuntemann/9x16/04-reframing-the-frame/02-doing-9x16.md

 > "Because all the new qualities of “digital media” are not situated “inside” the media objects.
 Rather, they all exist “outside”—as commands and techniques of media viewers, authoring software, animation, compositing, and editing software, game engine software, wiki software, and all other software 'species.'"
 – Lev Manovich (Software Takes Command (2013), p.
 149)

+„Final Export“ which references the project files > links back to building blocks Source code > binaries

 The “rendered” image hides its software influences, obfuscates its creation and is therefore still seen as a “separate“ medium. the final rendering should only happen when “watching” but not when “working” with the material new modes and possibilities for the video essay, that can embrace visuality of the discussed material itself